 Additional Naturopathic Work Up for chronic fatigue syndrome and fibromyalgia

-In a naturopathic work up for chronic fatigue syndrome and fibromyalgia, the naturopath or naturopathic doctor could find that the following tests can be useful:
+In a naturopathic work up for chronic fatigue syndrome and fibromyalgia the following tests may be useful (case dependant):

 – thyroid panel with TSH, free T3, free T4, reverse T3, TPO

 – 4 point salivary cortisol levels in 24 hours

 – mold IgG and IgE panel, Mycotoxin panel

 – blood mercury level and provoked urinary metals

 Some of these tests, such as the western blot for Lyme, ferritin, and the thyroid panel, are still looking for conventional diseases, but may be overlooked by conventional medicine.
 The rest may be positive in chronic fatigue syndrome and fibromyalgia patients, but are not specific for that disease only.
 In other words, they can be positive in other conditions as well.
 However, may be able to help to guide the type, frequency and intensity of treatment, as well as provide objective markers for health improvement to correlate with subjective improvement in fatigue.